Busta Rhymes: 2005–2009: The Big Bang and Back on My B.S.

-2010–present: Collaborations and Extinction Level Event 2
+2010–2020: Collaborations and Extinction Level Event 2

-In September 2009, Busta Rhymes had announced that he was working on his ninth studio album, alongside Canadian producer Boi-1da, entitled The Chemo.
+In September 2009, Busta Rhymes had announced that he was working on his ninth studio album, alongside Canadian producer Boi-1da, titled The Chemo.
 At the time, he stated that the project was 80% finished.
 In May 2010, Busta Rhymes had reportedly changed the title of his ninth album from The Chemo to Extinction Level Event 2, making his ninth effort a sequel to his 1998 album Extinction Level Event (Final World Front).